The importance of good glassware

 In 2004 the Riedel group bought the Spiegelau Company, another Austrian glass manufacturer established in 1521, and famous for their production of lead free crystal.
 Both Riedel and Spiegelau glasses are a delight to drink from and most importantly make the wine taste better.

-These glasses have now become the standard at the top domestic wine competitions such as the New World Wine Awards and the Air New Zealand Wine Awards as well as a large number of the international wine judging shows.
+Riedel and Speigelau glasses have now become the standard at the top domestic wine competitions such as the New World Wine Awards, Royal Easter Show, New Zealand Wine of the Year Awards as well as a large number of the international wine judging shows.